Montana Lottery: History

 The Montana Lottery was created by citizen referendum and passed on November 4, 1986 by 68.97% of voters.

 In 1995 the state legislature passed SB 83, which redirected lottery revenue earmarked for the Superintendent of Public Instruction to the General Fund as "part of a larger bill simplifying revenue allocations throughout state government."

 On August 31, 2008, the Montana Lottery began fantasy sports wagering, called Montana Sports Action, which is offered under the authority of MCA 23-4, a law passed by the Montana Legislature in 2007 to help the Board of Horse Racing increase purses in Montana.
 The Board of Horse Racing may also use the funds raised in other ways to stimulate horse racing in Montana.
 The law requires that 74% of the money wagered be returned to players in prize payouts.
 The remaining 26% is shared between the establishments offering Montana Sports Action, the Board of Horse Racing, and the Montana Lottery.
 (Sports betting in the US also was legal in Delaware, Nevada, and Oregon prior to the Supreme Court ruling the Professional & Amateur Sports Protection Act (PASPA) unconstitutional in May 2018, opening the door for other states to legalize sports betting.)

+In 2019, gaming associations recommended that the Montana Lottery have a competitive bidding process for its lottery operations contract.
+Amid allegations of a "sweetheart deal" with its long-time operating vendor, Intralot; in March and September 2024, the Montana State Lottery Commission instructed Director Bob Brown, appointed in March 2024, and staff to send out requests for new proposals (RFPs) for its $50 million lottery operator contract.
+In 2025, the Commission came under fire for sidestepping a competitive and transparent bidding process; on February 5, Brown appeared before the Joint Appropriations Subcommittee on General Government at the Montana Legislature and was grilled over persistent delays and the Montana Lottery's avoidance of the bidding process.
+In March, with investigations on-going, Montana Lottery cancelled its negotiations with Intralot to pursue competitive bidding.